Black-Thunder/ioBroker.melcloud/README.md

 * [Deutsche Beschreibung](https://github.com/Black-Thunder/ioBroker.melcloud/tree/master/docs/de/melcloud.md)

 > [!IMPORTANT]
-> As of 2023-02-05 Mitsubishi drastically limits the access to their cloud for external application like this adapter.
+> As of 2023-02-05 Mitsubishi drastically limits the access to their cloud for external applications like this adapter.
 Currently, the only workaround is to increase the polling interval to at least 5 minutes or even higher.
 Otherwise your MELCloud account might be temporarily blocked.

 ## Changelog
 <!--